moisseev/rspamd-spamness/README.markdown

 ## Training Rspamd

-One of the training methods is collecting emails in special IMAP folders and processing them by script that call `rspamc`.
+One of the training methods is collecting emails in special IMAP folders and processing them by a script that calls `rspamc`.

-You can add toolbar buttons to move/copy messages to the training spam/ham folders in one click.
+You can enable toolbar buttons to move/copy messages to the training spam/ham folders on add-on settings page.
 ![move_buttons](https://cloud.githubusercontent.com/assets/2275981/18813761/36a41136-830e-11e6-8cf0-a9dd7042cc8b.png)

-To add the buttons, you need to:
-- right-click onto Thunderbird message pane header toolbar;
-- select `Customize…`;
-- the `Customize Toolbar` window will launch.
-From there you can drag-and-drop the buttons into your toolbar.

-You also need to specify training folder location URIs in the add-on options.
-A folder URI can be found at `General Information` tab of the `Folder Properties`.
+You also need to specify training folder locations.

 ## Creating XPI installer